acamposlucas/estudos/react/questions.md

 **Reducers** are the only way to update the state.
 It receives the current `state` and an `action` object, decides how to update the sate if necessary and returns the new state: `(state, action) => newState`.
 It is similar to an event listener which handles events based on the received action (event) type.

 **ContextAPI** has two steps: a provider and a consumer.
 The data can be provided at the top of the application and then any component can consume it.
 It can be used for authentication properties.

+## What is a state?

+A state is a Javascript value that updates (or re-render) when a new value is triggered into this variable.

+## On hooks

+### useEffect